 Analysis: The Opening of European Markets to Competition: The Root Cause of Soaring Electricity Prices

-In recent months, the sharp rise in electricity prices has understandably sparked strongreactionsfrom residents and businesses, who are seeing their energy bills skyrocket.
+In recent months, the surge in electricity prices has understandably sparked strongreactionsfrom residents and businesses, who are seeing their energy bills skyrocket.

 François Mirabel, University of Montpellier

-She also cites analyses by experts in the electricity sector, who point to numerous factors to explain this increase.
-These include the war in Ukraine, soaring fossil fuel prices, the sharp risein carbon priceson theCO2 market,reduced nuclear capacitydue to maintenance, andlow water levelsin reservoirs…
+It also cites analyses by experts in the electricity sector, who point to numerous factors to explain this increase.
+These include the war in Ukraine, soaring fossil fuel prices, the sharp risein carbon priceson theCO2 market,low nuclear power availabilitydue to maintenance, andlow water levelsin reservoirs…

-These reasons are certainly undeniable, and an emergency plan is currentlybeing discussed in Brussels; however, beyond the current economic situation, there are also longer-term explanations.
-These stem from the reforms implemented as part of the opening of European electricity markets to competition in the early 2000s, a topic wehave been studyingfor several years.
+While these reasons are certainly indisputable—and an emergency plan is currently underdiscussion in Brussels—beyond the current economic situation, there are also longer-term explanations.
+These stem from the reforms implemented as part of the opening of European electricity markets to competition in the early 2000s, which have been the focus of ourworkfor several years.

 AT THE ROOTS OF A MAJOR UPHEAVAL